TaDaa/vimade/README.md

   If you are using **vim** or older versions of **neovim** and want to configure using **python**, you need to bind your setup to `Vimade#PythonReady`.
   This ensures that **Vimade** has been added to the python path before your configuration runs.
-Here's an example that sets up the *Minimalist* recipe.

   </summary>